Brief About New Instagram Feature ‘Ask Questions| yourtechdiet

 The new Instagram feature works like this: You post a Questions sticker to your Story, and the Questions sticker auto-populates with the phrase Ask me a question.

 Once the Ask Questions sticker is posted, followers can respond.
-Their responses are cataloged on a separate screen where you can click to share each one publicly with your answer.
+Their responses are cataloged on a separate screen.
+Here you can click to share each one publicly with your answer.

-Everyone Has Gone Crazy About Instagram New Update: Why Instagram Questions Sticker Became So Annoying
+Everyone Has Gone Up the Wall About Instagram New Update: Why Instagram Questions Sticker Became So Annoying

 Many users have shared their irritation about the new Instagram feature.
 Don’t believe us?
 See for yourself.